brbotelhgu/brbotelhgu/README.md

 Hey! 🫡

-I’m a data engineering student based in Brazil.
+I’m a data engineering student based in São Paulo

 With a data-driven background, focused on data modeling, workflows, and office automation.